Disclaimer: I do not own The Silmarillion.

 "Where is my father, boy?"
 I ask, trying to sound pleasant.
 His face falls a bit, and he says, "I'll take you there, Lord."

 I deem an embrace might be a good start, and muster the courage to advance towards him.
 My sandals seem loud even against the soft carpets: thup, thup, thup.
-But when I am within a metre of him I suddenly grow awkward and stiffen, clutching my book against my tunic with a sweaty hand.
+But when I am within a metre of him I grow awkward and stiffen, protectively clutching my book against my tunic with a sweaty hand.
 The silver ring on my fourth finger clinks against the stiff cover, and my father jolts at the noise and springs abruptly from his seat, nearly knocking over an inkwell in his haste.

 "I see.
 You were close to Círdan, I hear.
 Both of you."
 There is a strain of well-hidden envy in his voice.
 I ignore it.